safesoftware/virtualmachines/README.md

 You will also require an AWS account and a GitHub account.

 On your local machine, you will need an installation of [GitHub Desktop](https://desktop.github.com/) and FME Desktop.
 You may also need [Boto3 for Python](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) installed on your local machine.

+On AWS, you will need to create an S3 bucket to store the RDP files that are created, and set the Permissions to allow public access.
+You may also want to set a Lifecycle policy to delete the RDP files after 2 weeks.

 Be aware that you'll probably have to request an Instance Limit increase for the EC2 instances.
 The default limit is 20 machines per region.
 At Safe Software, we have a limit of 500.
 Keep in mind that the Limit increase request is per region.
 You'll have to submit a request for each region you intend to use.